Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/overview/essay.md

 5. *International Shared Support*
 6. *Country Ambassadors*
 7. *Relevant Precedents for SignWriting Infrastructure*
+8. *SignWriting, AI, and Layered Stewardship*

 Readers who need the shortest forwardable case should begin with *Executive Brief*.
 Readers evaluating a possible host, sponsor, or consortium role should continue with *Infrastructure and Stewardship* and *Host Structure and Stewardship Requirements*.
 Readers focused on partner participation or local coordination should move from *International Shared Support* to *Country Ambassadors*.
+Readers working on sign-language AI, datasets, signer media, corpus governance, or ethical deployment should read *SignWriting, AI, and Layered Stewardship*.

 ## Entry Roles